 Deleting e-mail messages and computer files does not necessarily mean that there are not copies on the network or in storage or that the information cannot be retrieved.
 Accordingly, nothing should be written in a computer file or in e-mail that you would not put in a traditional hard copy document.
 Please note that it is possible that Tenet could choose to or be compelled to produce email and computer files in litigation.
 Tenet purchases and licenses the use of various computer software for business purposes and does not own the copyright to this software or its related documentation.
-Unless authorized by your Information Systems Director or Department Manager, Tenet does not have the right to produce such software for use on more than one computer.
+Unless authorized by your

+Information Systems Director or Department Manager, Tenet does not have the right to produce such software for use on more than one computer.

-MEDICAL LIBRARY Sinai Grace has, within the Hospital, an extensive Medical Library that is available to the students 2 nours a day.
-The library has 18 computers with links to the Internet. ] Kathy McPeak, the librarian, is available for help Monday - Friday from 8:00 a.m. to 5:00 p.m.
+MEDICAL LIBRARY Sinai Grace has, within the Hospital, an extensive Medical Library that is available to the students hours a day.
+The library has 18 computers with links to the Internet.